 Our personal favorite way to stay in Yellowstone is in an RV!
 Motorhomes, travel trailers, campervans — you name it, they’re all great choices.
 With an RV you can stay in multiple campsites all across the park throughout your vacation – there are 12 campgrounds in Yellowstone.
 That way, you can see more of everything without spending as much time driving back to your cabin or hotel!

 Don’t own an RV?
-No problem!
-Many people rent an RV to stay in RV parks.
+No problem if you're thinking of renting an RV for Yellowstone National Park, check out these RV rental options to stay in RV parks.
 It’s much cheaper than purchasing your own, and you can even have the RV owner drop it off and set it up right at your campsite.

 If you've never traveled with an RV before, read Sofie's article about her first RV trip.
 She loved it!